 - Publish the template and create a course

 - Add a link of the demo on your website

 - Check the results of the learners

-1) Create a template and choose 'Demo' as the course type
+1) Create a template and choose 'Demo' as the type

-Click at the tab 'Courses' on + Template and choose the 'Demo' course type.
+Click at the tab 'Templates' on + Template and choose the 'Demo' type.